dhivyada/haskell_dojos/functional-programming-haskell/expressions_and_equations.md

 #Equations
 ####Equations give names to values

-* Equations are used to give names to values.
+* Equations are used to give names to values/expressions.

 ```
 answer = 42